 After this we have lunch at a local restaurant and then go back to Takeichi’s where he gives us two lectures, the first on the Tomari Nuclear Power Station more generally and the second is primarily on the nuclear and its correlation with cancer rates.
 Each talk begins with a round of applause before he illustrates the problems faced due to the nuclear industry, with his sincere, strikingly beautiful slides.
 We sit, listen intently whilst drinking tea and eating mochi.
 Takeichi used to be a kindergarten teacher and this is made clear through his methods.
 He speaks in a way that is not patronising in the slightest, but direct and genuine.
 He feels that throughout his life he has taken much from the sea and wants to give something back.

 Visual documentation.
 Horonobe Underground Research Centre and Toyotomi, Hokkaido, Japan

 In rural Hokkaido, in the town of Toyotomi, we are seated around a table with a group of dairy farmers that actively oppose nuclear power and the legacy of radioactive spent fuel that may, in the future, compromise the integrity of the land they farm.
 At once they rightfully question the intentions of an art project in relation to their livelihoods; one farmer decrees that this is a matter of life or death for him and not something that is to be used as we wish.
-This is important, for we must acknowledge the concerns and avoidance towards the negative connotations of cultural appropriation.
+This is important, for we must acknowledge these concerns and avoid the negative connotations of cultural appropriation.
 A connotation that evokes the colonial method of taking rather than learning from the grass-roots activity that has emerged out of necessity or long-term lived experience that need not concern itself with any notion of art.